magnussolution/magnusbilling7/wiki/en/modules/callArchive/callArchive.rst

 Duration
 --------

-| We did not write the description to this field.
+| Duration of the call in seconds.